mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 {% hint style="success" %}
 **TL;DR**

-**Services** do things that don't quite fit in entities or other objects.
+**Services** do things that don't quite fit in Entities or other objects.
 They are completely stateless.

 **Application services** are excellent for wrapping non-domain actions like retrieving data from external systems, while **domain services** extend the possibility of acting within the domain.
-A good example of **domain service** usage is when you need to orchestrate entities or aggregates, especially as in our example code we don't have higher-level aggregates that can hold such logic.
+A good example of **domain service** usage is when you need to orchestrate Entities or Aggregates, especially as in our example code we don't have higher-level Aggregates that can hold such logic.
 {% endhint %}

 Services: An overloaded and problematic term.
 Still, we need them.
 What did Eric Evans himself actually think of them?